How to Prevent Hearing Loss as a Musician | Tips for Musicians to Protect Their Ears

 musicians-protecting-their-hearing

-Hearing issues can also be avoided by turning the volume down while you rehearse.
+Hearing issues can also be avoided by turning the volume level down while you rehearse.
 We know, we know - that's no fun.

 Everyone wants to go all out for a sold-out show, but that doesn't mean you should risk permanent hearing loss during a rehearsal.